rafworkonly/rafworkonly.github.io/_posts/2026-06-30-Letter-to-Supervisor.md

 scientific tasks I am set.
 Instructions and expectations are often unclear, and in email exchanges my specific questions are not always directly addressed.
-While developing independence is a critical part of doctoral training, I believe this can coexist with clear, concrete guidance - particularly for a new PhD student.
+While developing independence is a critical part of doctoral training, I believe this can coexist with clear, concrete guidance, particularly for a new PhD student.

 In terms of moving forward, I would like to propose that we involve an independent, senior third party with subject-area expertise in our meetings.
 I believe this could help clarify